-Creative Network Southwark is a Network of individuals and organisations working in the creative sector in Southwark.
+Creative Network Southwark is a group of individuals and organisations working in the creative sector in Southwark.
 This includes those working in (but not exclusively) visual arts dance, film, music, performing arts, museums and spoken work.
-If you want to join, its simple just email Steve.
-You can also follow the Network on Twitter @CNSouthwark.
+If you want to join, its simple, just email Steve.
+Follow the Network on Twitter @CNSouthwark.

 We've changed our page image and are very pleased to say that Sally Hogarth has granted us permisison to use an image of her installation Silent Raid from 2018.
 The photo was taken by Alexander Christie.
 You can read more about the work here.

-Our last meeting was held on 29th October at the South London Gallery.
+The previous meeting was held on 29th October 2019 at the South London Gallery.
 The agenda covered updates from the council on funding opportunities, the Creative Enterprise Zone, Culture, Health & Wellbeing Partnership, Primary Schools into Theatre and the Cultural Compact.
 There was also time for networking which proved ever popular.

 Its purpose is:-